Range & React

 Erik

-Balanced, sharp, and the toughest pool baseline to train against.
+A sharp, aggressive opponent who is more balanced, applies pressure well, and is the toughest player in the pool to train against.

 Core pillar